KalicoCrew/kalico/docs/BLTouch.md

 automatically and it is generally harmless.
 However, one may set `probe_with_touch_mode` in the config file to avoid this issue.

-Important!
+!!! important
     Some "clone" devices and the BL-Touch v2.0 (and earlier) may have reduced accuracy when `probe_with_touch_mode` is set to True.
 Setting this to True also increases the time it takes to deploy the probe.
 If configuring this value on a "clone" or older BL-Touch device, be sure to test the probe accuracy before and after setting this value (use the `PROBE_ACCURACY` command to test).

 ## Multi-probing without stowing